 The land on which Tierrasanta is located was purchased in 1941 by the US military for Camp Elliott.
 It was deactivated in 1946.
-In 1961, the US government sold the land to the City of San Diego and the following year, the Elliott Community Plan was issued as a roadmap for the master-planned community.
-In 1983, two eight-year-old children were killed when they discovered an unexploded ordnance in a canyon near their home.
-The mostly residential community is also home to a public library, research park, and three shopping centers.
+In 1961, the US government sold the land to the City of San Diego, and the following year, the Elliott Community Plan was issued as a roadmap for the master-planned community.
+In 1983, two eight-year-old children were killed when they discovered an unexploded ordinance in a canyon near their home.
+The mostly residential community is also home to a public library, a research park, and three shopping centers.
 The community has been served by The Tierra Times since 1971.

 TIJUANA RIVER VALLEY

-The Tijuana River Valley is a rural community in South San Diego which was annexed by the city in 1957.
+The Tijuana River Valley is a rural community in South San Diego that was annexed by the city in 1957.
 It’s traversed by paths, trails, and dirt roads mostly used by horses.
-The Tijuana River is seriously polluted and from 2007-2017, area beaches were closed more than 1,500 days due to contamination and to stop the spread of diseases.
+The Tijuana River is seriously polluted and from 2007-2017, area beaches were closed for more than 1,500 days due to contamination and to stop the spread of diseases.

 Torrey Highlands is a primarily residential community in northern Diego.
 Its development has occurred mostly since 2000, following the 1996 approval of The Torrey Highlands Subarea Plan.